KittyMac/SOPedia/Sources/SOPedia/Pamphlet/private/SOPedia/en.json/diplomacy_uggathaaa_war_1_1.md

-A thousand generations demand you answer for your actions.
+May the waters receed from your worlds, for nothing else will save your from our wrath.